wvbe/docxml/README.md

 - `DXE004: Could not read the DOTX template file due to error "…"`

-- `DXE010:Cannot use styles without calling 'init' first.`: A content rendering rule is attempting to use a style (via `Template#style()`), but the template could not verify it exists.
+- `DXE010: Cannot use styles without calling 'init' first.`: A content rendering rule is attempting to use a style (via `Template#style()`), but the template could not verify it exists.
 Run (and `await`) `Template#init()` at an earlier time -- for example when passing it to `<Document />`'s `template` prop.